 Everyone knows that bats use echolocation to get around.
 Every five-year-old knows that.
 Nowadays, we know that the ability isn’t unique to bats.
 Dolphins, whales, and even some birds and mice do it, too.
 But what we didn’t know until recently is just how sophisticated and powerful bat voices really are.
 Researchers are finding out that these unique creatures put their strange vocalizations to all kinds of amazing uses.
 The night is filled with the chirps and squeaks of these aerial hunters, and we are only just now unraveling their secrets.
 If you thought Flipper’s clicks and whistles were impressive, prepare to meet the true master of sound.
+Here are some amazing things bats do.

 They Can’t Be Tricked